Mapping the Narrative, feature design for a Quest Journal

 User Interface

-This interface organizes a player's activities by progression and proximity.
-Quest details include an interactive visual record of rewards and intel gained along the journey.
+These wireframes organize a player's activities by both progression and proximity.
+Activity details include an interactive visual record of rewards and intel gained along the journey.

 Feature Goals